timbitz/Whippet.jl/README.md

  AL  | Alternative Last exon
  BS  | Circular back-splicing (output only when `--circ` flag is given)

-Each node is defined by a type (above) and has a corresponding value for `Psi` or the Percent-Spliced-In followed by the 90% confidence interval (based only on read depth for the event, output is both the width as well as lower and higher boundaries).
+Each node is defined by a type (above) and has a corresponding value for `Psi` or the Percent-Spliced-In.

 The `.psi.gz` file itself is outputted in the form: